With its long, oblong green leaves and white flowers, the mango tree (Anacardiaceae) is a striking addition to any garden.

 The two most important things to pay attention to when caring for a mango tree are providing enough light and proper soil conditions.
 Other than that, if the climate is right, you should have no problems with keeping a mango tree happy.

-- Temperature: To keep your tree healthy, it’s important to avoid exposing it to temperatures below freezing, and ideally, maintain temperatures above 70 degrees Fahrenheit.
+• Temperature: To keep your tree healthy, it’s important to avoid exposing it to temperatures below freezing, and ideally, maintain temperatures above 70 F°(21 C°).
 Even temperatures in the 40s can cause flowers and fruit to drop, so it’s essential to ensure a warm environment.

-Did you know that similarly to the Elephant ears plant or the pickle plant, you can also grow a mango tree from a cutting?
+Did you know that you can also grow a mango tree from a cutting?
 Since this is a tree, the process is a bit different, but it’s a great way to create new trees and it’s pretty inexpensive too!
 Just remember that cuttings don’t always result in a strong root system, but it’s still worth giving it a try.

 Common Pests